 take action.

-click the bigcat pawprint to sign the petition asking President Biden to designate the Baaj Nwaavjo I’tah Kokveni National Monument.
+click the Bigcat pawprint to thank President Biden for designating the Baaj Nwaavjo I’tah Kukveni —Ancestral Footprints of the Grand Canyon National Monument.
 You’ll find tools to post, share, and amplify this call to action, for the lands, waters, wildlife, and peoples of Grand Canyon!

 Grand Canyon is so much more than an ‘attraction’.